If you are a Pitta Dosha, here is a list of simple healthy habits to balance your dosha, build a nourishing lifestyle & attract positivity.

 Recommended for you: What should I eat If I am a Cross Dosha?

 The beautiful thing about Ayurveda is the mind and body are connected, so any balancing you do on one will positively effect the other!
 A more peaceful mind will lead to a more peaceful digestion, which will lead to a more peaceful life.
-Also keep in mind that you can be a cross between two Doshas so be sure to check out how to set health resolutions for Vata and Kaphas here to see how they apply to you.

 Don’t know your Dosha?
 Take my free quick quiz over here and learn more about eating right for your Dosha in my new book: Eat Feel Fresh: A Contemporary Plant-Based Ayurvedic Cookbook.